sgross-emlix/angerona.nvim/README.md

 `:RedmineCreate [ISSUE_ID]`

-A prompt will be shown for subject and description.
+A new buffer will be shown where you have to put issue subject on the first line and the description after a blank line.
+Once you are settled finalize with

+`:RedmineCommit`

 ## Open Browser